• Home

 • Maple Syrup-- Adds sweetness and creaminess.
 Agave syrup works really well too.

-• Salt -- Just to counteract the sweetness
+• Salt -- Just to counterbalance the sweetness

-• Sweetened Peanut Butter Swirling -- Unsweetened peanut butter works best for the base, but a little swirl of mainstream sweetened peanut butter like Jif or Skippy or any other brands makes this more of a treat.
+• Sweetened Peanut Butter Swirling -- Unsweetened peanut butter works best for the base, but a little swirl of peanut butter at the end makes it feel even richer and more flavorful.

 • Extra Peanuts -- Not crucial, but a nice addition!